tezos/tezos-mirror/docs/alpha/smart_rollups.rst

 #. ``maintenance`` is the same as the operator mode except that it does not
    include the message batching service.

+#. ``accuser`` follows the layer1-chain and computes commitments but does not
+   publish them.
+Only when a conflicting commitment (published by another staker) is detected will the "accuser node" publish a commitment and participate in the subsequent refutation game.

 The following table summarizes the operation modes, focusing on the L1 operations which are injected by the rollup node in each mode.